joereynolds/jn/README.md

 ### Adding books and notes

 #### Writing a note

 The complete syntax for writing a note is as follows:

 ```
-jn <your note> <your title> #<your book>
+jn <your note> <your title> @<your book>
 ```

 The first argument is mandatory, the other two are optional.

-Writing a note is as simple as
+Writing a note is as simple as:

 ```
 jn "my note goes here"
 ```

 This will write it out to your configured place (`XDG_DOCUMENTS_DIR` by default).

 By default, it will save the note with a date prefix, the first N words (how many?) of the note and a markdown suffix.

 So `jn "my note goes here"` is saved as "2025-12-05-my-note-goes-here.md".

 The date and markdown extension are config options and can be changed if desired.

 See `note_prefix` and `note_suffix` in the config above.

-Once a note is created, its location is echoed to the terminal
+Once a note is created, its location is echoed to the terminal:

 ```
 > jn "Do the thing"